Daily Motivation for Retirees Who Want To Live Their Best Life!

 Word of Wisdom:

 “I am allowed to slow down.
-My worth is not tied to doing more.”
+My time is mine.”

 9. Keep Something Exciting on Your Horizon

-“Your future is still wide open.
-Let excitement lead the way.”
+“Your future is still open.
+Let excitement guide you.”

 10. Visualize the Version of Yourself You’re Becoming